Alabama Soccer Association, US Soccer, US Youth Soccer and NSCAA - Partners in Education

 As coaches, we all play in the same sandbox and as the modern youth game has evolved over the past decade, coaches are more likely to belong to more than one organization

-Alabama Soccer Association has approximately 15,000 members.
+Alabama Soccer Association has over 25,000 players.
 Coaching Education is a huge part of what we are involved in.
 "We are the office for Education and Information and Guidance"

 The process of education can sometimes be confusing to coaches.....which organization?.....which course?.....